 Of course, this applies only if you wish to have a first look before your wedding ceremony.
 As the makeup and hair are completely fresh, and the anticipation is building up, we love to spend some time taking those perfect portraits.
 The first look may take around 15 minutes, and the rest of the time can be spent on portraits of the bride and the groom.

 Depending on the size of the bridal party, you may want to schedule a lot of time for this part of the day.
 We suggest keeping at least 45 minutes for this section.
 When you are with the group, you get as many shots as possible while having a good time.

 Photos with Family: 30-45 minutes

 Before you move for the ceremony, you can take photos with your immediate family members.
 Include your parents, grandparents, and siblings in the sessions.
-KC has lots of great spots for pictures like:
+Lincoln has lots of great spots for pictures like:

 Ceremony Photos: 30-60 minutes

 The time allotted for ceremony photos will ideally depend on the kind of ceremony you plan.
 You can work with an officiant to determine the ceremony length.
 Make sure you and your photographer are on the same page regarding timing here.